 Isaiah 1:17, Psalm 68:4-6, John 14:15-18, 1 Timothy 5:3-16, James 1:27

-I am a widower, and I am raising 4 motherless children.
+I am a widower, and I am raising four motherless children.

-Before my late wife died after a two-and-a-half-year battle with cancer, I was put in contact with a widower.
+Before my late wife died after a two-and-a-half-year battle with cancer, I was put in contact with another widower.
 I didn’t have the courage to contact him until the scarlet “widower” title was seared onto my soul.
-He was my worst fear, and I did not want to have anything in common with him; I did not want any connection at all.
+Joining him in that title was not something I wanted.
+I didn’t want to have anything in common with him, no connection at all.

 Widowhood thrusts you into a new crowd, a crowd where you are a walking example of every married person’s deepest fear.
 No matter your age, no one wants to be thrown back to junior high with all the pimples and insecurities and clumsiness.
-Widowhood is like this; you feel like everything that you built to guide you is now gone.
+Widowhood makes you feel as though everything you’ve built to guide you and give you a sense of purpose in this life is now gone.

-The fear of the widow and the orphan is that they will only be known as people who have been left and abandoned.
-The words of Jesus, that He will not leave us, mean more to those who have been left than we can say.
+The fear of the widow and the orphan, of anyone grieving a great loss, is that they will only be known as people who have been left and abandoned.
+However, Jesus has promised never to leave us.
+Personally, it’s a promise that means more to me than I could ever say.